Afiyetolsun/donnut/README.md

 ---

+## Roadmap 🗺️ (Coming Soon!)

+Get ready for even more sweetness!
+Here's what's baking in our kitchen:

+* **Support More Chains (Expanding Our Recipe Book!):**
+    We're cooking up support for more EVM chains to give you even more options for sending and receiving donations.
+More chains mean more flexibility and lower fees for everyone!

+* **Support Non-EVM Blockchains (New Flavors in the Mix!):**
+    Why stop at EVM?
+We're excited to bring the Donnut experience to other blockchain ecosystems.
+This means more options, more users, and more opportunities for creators worldwide!

+* **Win the "Golden Sprinkle"!
+(Random NFT Bonuses!):**
+    Who doesn't love a surprise?
+We're implementing Pyth Entropy to randomly select donations to receive awesome bonuses, like unique NFT tokens on Flow!
+It's our way of adding an extra dash of excitement and giving back to our amazing community of givers.

+* **Add Your Personal Sprinkle (Messages That Stick!):**
+    A donation is sweet, but a donation with a lasting message?
+That's even sweeter!
+Soon, fans will be able to attach messages to their "donnuts" that will be stored permanently and transparently on Filecoin.
+Your words of encouragement and support will be preserved forever on the blockchain!

+* **And More Toppings Coming Soon...** 🎨
+    Stay tuned!
+We're always cooking up new features and improvements.
+Got a sweet idea for Donnut?
+We'd love to hear it!
+Our kitchen is always open for suggestions to make the platform even more delightful.

+---

 ## Join the Donnut Movement! 🚀

 Whether you're a fan eager to share some love, or a creator ready to receive support in the simplest way possible, Donnut is for you.